Bluff body drag manipulation using pulsed jets and Coanda effect: Drag reduction by high-frequency actuation

-As illustrated in figure~\ref{fig:Comparison_Streams_Angle_HF_610Hz_450mbar_10_15_20ms}(a), the distribution of $|\overline{v}|$ and the streamlines are highly influenced by the upstream velocity.
-A comparison between the unforced (full lines) and the forced (dashed lines) streamlines originated at $(x/H,y/H)=(0,1.17)$ shows that the flow deviation is stronger as we decrease $U_o$.
-We confirm this from the streamline velocity angle shown in figure~\ref{fig:Comparison_Streams_Angle_HF_610Hz_450mbar_10_15_20ms}(b).
-The streamwise evolution of $\beta$ points out a change of the velocity field curvature due to an initial drop followed by a raise of the angle, which might associate a higher base pressure increase at lower upstream velocities.
-In figure~\ref{fig:Comparison_Streams_Angle_HF_610Hz_450mbar_10_15_20ms}(c), the increased downward velocity at the initial part of the shear layer is attested by velocity profiles ($x/H=0.02$).
-From the data in the region $y/H\!>\!1.17$, we note that the entire boundary layer flow is deviated.
-The values of $\overline{v}$ are doubled or triplicated when $U_o$ decreases respectively from $20\,\text{m}\text{s}^{\text{-}1}$ to $15\,\text{m}\text{s}^{\text{-}1}$ or $10\,\text{m}\text{s}^{\text{-}1}$.
-The increase of flow deviation at low free-stream velocities has been also remarked in the experiments of \citet{Smith02}, where a main jet flow was deviated from the adjacent synthetic jets.
-From their time-response analysis, the increase of the synthetic jet velocity raises the vectored angle, in agreement to our previous data.
+As shown in figure~\ref{fig:fig14}(a), the distribution of $|\overline{v}|$ and the flow streamlines are highly influenced by $Re_H$.
+The comparison between the unforced (full lines) and forced (dashed lines) streamlines reveals that flow deviation becomes more significant for lower $U_o$.
+The streamwise evolution of the deviation angle $\beta$ shown in figure~\ref{fig:fig14}(b) indicates curvature changes of the mean streamlines, which might explain the higher base pressure recovery at lower upstream velocities.
+In figure~\ref{fig:fig14}(c), the increased downward velocity in the initial part of the shear-layer is attested by velocity profiles ($x/H=0.02$).
+In the region $y/H\!>\!1.17$, the entire boundary layer flow is deviated and $\overline{v}$ is more than doubled when $Re_H$ is reduced to one-half.
+Higher flow deviations at low free-stream velocities were also found in the experiments of \citet{Smith02}.
+However, in this former case a main jet was forced by adjacent synthetic jets, in contrast to the present results for a wake flow.

-The actuation importantly affects the spread of vorticity and its growth along the shear-layer.
-Figure~\ref{fig:Vort_Min_15ms_and_Thicknnes}(a) shows the streamwise evolution of the peak vorticity $(\omega_z)_{\text{min}}$.
-The vorticity of the unforced flow decays as ${\omega_z}\propto{x^{-0.72}}$, in agreement with the turbulent separated boundary layer results from \citet{Morris03} showing an exponent of -0.79.
-The difference might be attributed to the absence of recirculating flow immediately bellow the shear-layer because the authors studied a canonical separation from an edge.
-When control is applied, there is an overall decrease of the peak vorticity confirmed by the vorticity profile at $x/H=0.02$: $(\omega_z)_{\text{min}}$ decreases by more than 30\% at this streamwise location but further downstream ($x/H>0.25$) both evolutions collapse.
+The flow deviation is accompanied by a change of vorticity spread and growth along the shear-layer.
+Figure~\ref{fig:fig15}(a) shows the streamwise evolution of the peak vorticity $(\omega_z)_{\text{min}}$.
+The unforced mean flow vorticity decays as ${\omega_z}\propto{x^{-0.72}}$, in agreement with turbulent separated boundary layer measurements from \citet{Morris03} exhibiting an exponent of -0.79.
+When control is applied, there is an overall decrease of the peak vorticity confirmed by a profile at $x/H=0.02$: $(\omega_z)_{\text{min}}$ reduces by more than 30\% at this location, but further downstream ($x/H>0.25$) both evolutions collapse.

 A diminution of $(\omega_z)_{\text{min}}$ along $x$ is associated to an enlargement of the vorticity thickness $\delta_{\omega_z}$, defined as: